menu

 Notus is a tiny city located in the state of Idaho.
 With a population of 609 people and just one neighborhood, Notus is the 109th largest community in Idaho.

-Because occupations involving physical labor dominate the local economy, Notus is generally considered to be a blue-collar town.
-38.97% of the Notus workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Notus is a blue-collar town, with 38.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Notus is a city of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Notus who work in office and administrative support (19.34%), management occupations (14.20%), and sales jobs (7.55%).

-Telecommuters are a relatively large percentage of the workforce: 11.50% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Notus telecommute to their jobs.
+Overall, about 11.50% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Notus, just 12.60% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.